UNCLASSIFIED (U)

 (a) (U) Once selected, DV entries are processed at KCC.
 The Department will maintain a computer-generated master list of selected entrants.
 The list is not publicly released.

-(c) (U) KCC schedules cases that have completed steps (1)-(4) above using calendars created for each post in the Diversity Visa Information System (DVIS), which DVIS fills based on the random value number assigned during the lottery selection When a post provides or updates its capacity and schedule for DV interviews to KCC, KCC inputs the capacity and schedule by post into DVIS, which then fills those appointments.
+(c) (U) KCC schedules cases that have completed steps (1)-(4) above using calendars created for each post in the Diversity Visa Information System (DVIS), which DVIS fills based on the random value number assigned during the lottery selection.
+When an IV section provides or updates its capacity and schedule for DV interviews to KCC, KCC inputs the capacity and schedule by post into DVIS, which then fills those appointments.

 (2) (U) DV Selection and Ranking: